iWebbIO/MouseMan/README.md

 3. To change shortcuts:
    - Click the "Change" button next to the shortcut you want to modify
    - Press the new key combination you want to use
-   - The new shortcut will be saved automatically
+   - The new shortcut will be applied immediately

 4. Using the application:
    - Press the "Save Position" shortcut (default: Ctrl+Alt+S) to save the current mouse position